 Rear Admiral Vogt is married to the former Mary Beth Sedlacek, of Florida, and has four grown children, Joanna, Hannah, John, and Sam, and two grandchildren, Cal and Jane.

-Mr. Doug Vincent-Lang is the Commissioner of the Alaska Department of Fish and Game (ADFG).
+Doug Vincent-Lang is the Commissioner of the Alaska Department of Fish and Game.
 He is a nonvoting member representing the State of Alaska.
-Alternate designees are: Ms. Rachel Baker, Ms. Karla Bush, Mr. Bill Templin, Ms. Dani Evenson, and Ms. Jocelyn Runnebaum.
+Alternate designees are: Rachel Baker, Karla Bush, Bill Templin, Dani Evenson, and Jocelyn Runnebaum.

 NOAA Fisheries West Coast Region Official

-Ms. Kelly Ames is the WCR SFD Operations and Policy Branch Chief and serves as designee of the Regional Administrator for all Council fisheries.
-Mr. Frank Lockhart represents the agency on matters related to international groundfish, the Fishery Ecosystem Plan, and Highly Migratory Species.
-Ms. Susan Bishop serves as NOAA Fisheries designee before the Council on salmon matters.
-Ms. Aja Szumylo represents the agency on matters related to Groundfish and Coastal Pelagic Species.
+Kelly Ames is the West Coast Region Sustainable Fisheries Division Operations and Policy Branch Chief and serves as designee of the Regional Administrator for all Council fisheries.
+Frank Lockhart represents the agency on matters related to international groundfish, the Fishery Ecosystem Plan, and Highly Migratory Species.
+Susan Bishop serves as NOAA Fisheries designee before the Council on salmon matters.
+Aja Szumylo represents the agency on matters related to Groundfish and Coastal Pelagic Species.

 Captain Zimm has been active in fishery management in California for a number of years, and with the Pacific Fishery Management Council since 2012.
-Mr. Zimm was appointed to the Groundfish Advisory Subpanel in 2013.
+He was appointed to the Groundfish Advisory Subpanel in 2013.

 Captain Zimm was a member of the Fisheries Information Committee advising the California Marine Life Protection Act Regional Stakeholder Group, advisor to the NOAA Recreational Fisheries Working Group, and is presently an advisor to the Sport Fishing Association of California.